panoply/vscode-liquid/README.md

 | <img  src="https://github.com/panoply/vscode-liquid/blob/v3.0.0/images/status-ignored.png?raw=true"  width="50px"> | **Ignoring**  | _Clicking the status bar item removes the file from ignore list and enables formatting_
 | <img  src="https://github.com/panoply/vscode-liquid/blob/v3.0.0/images/status-error.png?raw=true"  width="50px"> | **Errors**  | _Click the status bar item in this state opens the output panel for error information_

-> When extended features have been disabled (ie: `liquid.enable` is `false`) then the status bar will not be displayed.
+> When extended features have been disabled (ie: `liquid.enable` is `false`) then the status bar will not be displayed and formatting will not applied.

 # Configuration